spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 To make your code unique, use prefixes like `pyz` or your project name.
 {% endinfo_block %}

-## Example of resolving the error by copying and renaming Private API entities
+## Example of resolving the error by renaming Private API entities

 1. Give the method a unique name and copy it to the factory to fetch the business model.